 Recovery After A Knee Replacement Surgery: This Will Be Part of Your Experience

 You will see stitches, staples, dressings, and pain is certainly common for every patient.
-However, the degree of pain differs and that is where more emphasis must be put.
+However, the degree of pain differs, where more emphasis must be put.
 The nurses will advise you to report the different degrees of pain in order to provide treatment accordingly.

 The Would-be Experiences